 Students Obtaining Success (SOS) is a peer-based mentoring program for undergraduate students experiencing academic difficulties or on academic probation.
 SOS is a semester-long program and is individually tailored to help students identify their unique challenges, improve academic performance, and return to good academic standing.
 SOS empowers students to identify strengths and challenges, develop academic and personal success strategies, and connect with appropriate campus resources.

 Who can participate?

 Any student experiencing academic difficulty can inquire about participating in the SOS program, but priority is granted to students on academic probation participating in 49er Rebound.
 Space is limited and varies by semester.
-See below to request partcipation in Fall 2020 SOS Peer Mentoring.
+If you are interested in receiving support from a SOS Peer Mentor, contact the Student Success team at email@example.com.

 Participants will identify strengths and sources of academic difficulty.
 Each participant is assigned an undergraduate student peer mentor for weekly support and guidance.
 The program lasts for one semester and is individually designed to help students address their unique needs and issues.
 Participants are expected to meet 1 hour each week with a peer mentor throughout the semester and contribute to creating and following a personal Action Plan to support their return to good academic standing.
 Participation in SOS is voluntary and FREE!